dagger/dagger/docs/getting-started/1201-ci-environment.md

 displayed_sidebar: europa
 ---

-# From local dev to CI environment
+# Integrating with your CI environment

-Dagger can be used with any CI environment (no migration required) and has two important advantages which make the overall experience less error-prone and more efficient:
+Dagger can be used with any CI environment (no migration required) and has two important advantages which make the overall experience less error-prone and more efficient: <!-- Is there a reason not to mention the catalog of actions / the fact that you can reuse actions and whole pipelines easily? -->

-1. Instead of YAML, you write [CUE](https://cuelang.org/) - typed configuration with built-in formatting
+1. You don't write YAML [CUE](https://cuelang.org/) - typed configuration with built-in formatting
 2. Configuration is executed in [BuildKit](https://github.com/moby/buildkit), the execution engine at the heart of Docker

 This makes any CI environment with Docker pre-installed work with Dagger out of the box.